spragul/taskManagement-backend/README.md

 Frontend Source Code: https://github.com/spragul/taskfrontend<br/>
 Backend deploy Url: https://taskmanagement-alr0.onrender.com/<br/>
 <hr/>
-Users can create tasks and input details such as the starting date, ending date, and task description.
-Based on the task's end date, an email reminder will be sent one day prior and one hour before the deadline automatically by this app.
-If the task is completed before the ending date, you will not receive any emails.
+Users can create tasks and input details such as the start date, end date, and task description.
+Based on the task's end date, the app will automatically send email reminders one day prior and one hour before the deadline.
+If the task is completed before the end date, no emails will be sent.
 <hr/>